TheGreenNoodle/everything-spacex/README.md

 1. Clean up code NOT DONE.
 2. Update read me
 3. Download all img files.
 Make sure they are high res.
 Optimize them NOT DONE.
-4. Work on responsiveness.
+4. Limit api calls NOT DONE.
+5. Optimize site and fix warnings NOT DONE
+6. Add Heroku URL to README.
 NOT DONE
-5. Remove all the logs.
-NOT DONE
-6. Optimize site and fix warnings NOT DONE
-7. Add Heroku URL to README.
-NOT DONE
-8. Restrict API key usage to only Heroku domain.
+7. Restrict API key usage to only Heroku domain.

 # Route page information